qwerkon/graphic_filter/README.md

-A very old project.
-Was created when I was studying.
+A project it was created when I was studying.
 C#